IBM-Bluemix-Docs/mass-data-migration/index.md

 ## Receiving and Connecting

 1. The device arrives pre-configured for you.
-Basic [powering/connectivity instruction](user-instructions.html) is included. <br/>
+A basic [powering and connectivity instruction](user-instructions.html) is included. <br/>

    User name and storage pool password are provided separately.
 Check the **Request Details** in your [Requests](https://control.softlayer.com/storage/mdms){:new_window} for the credentials.
    {:note}